gobeyondidentity/developer-docs/docs/getting-started.md

 ## What's next?

-You can use the example application above to create one or more Passkeys and log in with them.
+You can use the example application above to create one or more passkeys and log in with them.

 ### Questions?
 Want to see more?